Educational Policy Committee

 The Educational Policy Committee (EPC) is a primary governing body of the School of Medicine and has the authority to determine policy for medical school education.
 The EPC has the responsibility for planning, implementing, supervising, evaluating, and continuously revising a coherent and comprehensive program of general medical education for the training of physicians.
 To access curriculum committee notes, LInC updates, course reviews and other EPC materials visit Educational Policy Committe

 Each year the EPC curriculum committees review every course based on a presentation by the course leaders.
 This peer review process helps us to continuously improve curriculum quality, share innovations, engage with institutional and national priority areas, coordinate and collaborate more effectively across courses.
-Course leaders enter data into an online form for FOM, CCE and AS courses and competed reviews are posted on the EPC website.
+Course leaders enter data into a Microsoft Word document (online form) for FOM, CCE and AS courses and completed reviews are posted on the EPC website.

 Please Note: Access to this site is available to students and teaching faculty only.
 To access this site, you will be asked to provide your UMassOnline user name and password.

 Blackboard is the comprehensive Learning Management System (LMS) sponsored by UMass Online utilized by the University of Massachusetts 5 campus system.
 Our campus uses the LMS for online course content and teaching and learning collaboration.
 The teaching and learning tools include Blogs and Discussions, Quizzes and Self-tests, Image and Media Libraries, Assignments, Grade Book, Grading Forms and Peer Review.
 To access course materials visit UMass Online